 - Repeat this action several times until he grasps the gist of the downward motion and the treat reward.
 Now it’s time to include the verbal command “down” whilst bringing the treat down to the floor.

-- Continue to reiterate the previous step 5 until your dog will lie down without any comment or treat.
+- Continue to repeat reiterate the previous 5 steps 5 until your dog will lie down without any comment or treat.
 Finally, reward his amazing behaviour at the end of the routine.

 - Carry out several, brief training sessions during the day rather than one long, continuous period.
-Train both outdoors and inside for variation so your dog doesn’t become easily bored.
-Ensure that you end each of the training stints on a positive note.
+Train both outdoors and inside for variation so your dog doesn’t become bored.
+Ensure that all of your sessions end on a positive note.

 - If you find that your dog still won’t lie down by himself, even after a few attempts, don’t use any force.
 This won’t help the situation.
-Certainly, don’t shout at him or use punishment.
 In this situation it is best to be patient.
 Maybe try some other tasty treat, such as small chunks of meat.

 Final tips to teach the “down” position